-Performance is a critical issue in any HVAC system design.
-Experience shows that many times after installing a ventilation or heating system, a number of problems can occur affecting the system’s performance and comfort factors.
-Quite frequently we can have ecosystems disruption sources related to increased pollution factors.
-But almost every time, any anomaly in an HVAC system’s operation entails a substantial increase in the utility bill.
+The performance of HVAC systems is a critical issue in their design process.
+Experience shows that following the installation of a ventilation or heating system, a number of problems can occur that affect the performance and comfort factors.
+Ecosystems frequently encounter disruptions as a result of increased pollution factors.
+However, almost every time this occurs, the anomaly in the HVAC system’s operation results in a substantial increase in the utility bill.

-Who’s responsible for this and how to fix it?
-If sources are related to improper functioning of heating and cooling, most often the misfunction has technical reasons relatively easy to be fixed by specialised HVAC services providers.
+Who’s responsible for this and how can we fix it?
+If the source of the problem is related to improper functioning of heating and cooling, then the dysfunction typically has a technical root.
+This can be resolved fairly easily by specialized HVAC service providers.

-But if the problems encountered are due to the poor performance, the bad positioning of vents / heating, states of discomfort due to inadequate documenting of the building and design of utilities or environmental factors that exceed the accepted limits of pollution, then things are much more complicated.
-It takes a comprehensive analysis of all disturbing factors, accompanied by simulating ideal situations.
-Based on the results of these simulations, an optimized redesign of the HVAC system will follow.
-And this is far more costly than if from the beginning simulation would have been added to the design process.
+However, if the problems encountered are due to the poor performance of the HVAC systems, the improper positioning of the vents or heating, inadequate documenting of the building, inadequate design of utilities, or environmental factors that exceed the accepted limits of pollution, then the problem is much more complicated.
+In cases such as these, a comprehensive analysis of all disturbing factors must be carried out, and it should be accompanied by engineering simulation.
+Based on the results of these simulations, an optimized redesign of the HVAC system should be implemented.
+Implementing a solution at this stage is far more costly than if the simulation had simply been added to the design process from the beginning.

-The main goal for an HVAC system is to provide proper airflow, heating, and cooling to each space, either in a home, office or industrial building.
-Usually, like in any technical project, the constructor, and the utility provider should assure a quality control assessment based on standard comfort and efficiency criteria.
-The criteria needed to certify HVAC systems performance should be based on:
+The main goal for an HVAC system is to provide proper airflow, heating, or cooling to each space, either in a home, office or industrial building.
+Just like any technical project, the engineers and architects should assure a quality control assessment is carried out based on standard comfort and efficiency criteria.
+The criteria needed to certify the performance of HVAC systems should be based on:

-- Having projected return ductwork for proper air flow circulation to the fan, avoiding air intrusion from polluted zones;
+- Having projected return ductwork for proper airflow circulation to the fan, and avoiding air intrusion from polluted zones

 - Optimal charging with a refrigerant.

-How to design and install an HVAC system
+HVAC Systems How to Design and Install an HVAC System

-For properly designing, dimensioning, and installing, a couple of methods could be used.
-First of all, for any HVAC system, a simulation analysis of the airflow is recommended.
-Other quality control measures are guided by standards or special HVAC manuals used in different regions and industries.
+To ensure optimal design, accurate dimensions, and a smooth installation, a couple of key methods should be used.
+Firstly, a simulation analysis of the airflow is recommended for any HVAC system.
+Other quality control measures are guided by standards or special HVAC manuals that are used in different regions and industries.